truar/developer-blog/content/articles/continuous-deployment-with-cloud-build-in-firebase.md

 ---
-title: Creating a Continuous Deployment pipeline to deploy a Vue application in Firebase using Cloud Build
+title: Continuous Deployment on Firebase using Cloud Build
 description: To continue with the series consisting in deploying a full application in GCP, we will focus on deploying a Vue application in Firebase using Cloud Build to create the Continuous Deployment pipeline
 image: /articles/continuous-deployment-with-cloud-build-in-firebase/main.png
 alt: Vue and Firebase Logo